piiano/vault-deployments/gcp-cloud-run/README.md

 | <a name="output_authtoken"></a> [authtoken](#output\_authtoken) | Auth token |
 | <a name="output_vault_url"></a> [vault\_url](#output\_vault\_url) | The URL of the Vault server |
 <!-- END_TF_DOCS -->

+## Upgrade notes

+### 2.0.0

+* Cloud Run upgraded from v1 to v2, service will be recreated during deployment, causing brief downtime
+  * DNS endpoint will change
+* CloudSQL customer-managed encryption key is now optional, configurable with variable `cloudsql_encryption_key_name`
+  * Existing encryption key will be deprecated and removed in the future in favor of user provided key
+  * Instructions will be provided at deprecation time to import the Terraform resource
+  * New deployments will use Google-managed KMS keys